Removing Popular Faces in Curve Arrangements: 1 is -complete

-Therefore the four open ends (blue nodes in Figure~\ref{fig:app:smallgadgetdual}) have to be connected to another open end.
-Looking at the dual graph of \gad{v} (green edges and nodes in Figure~\ref{fig:app:smallgadgetdual}), we can see that any path from $p_1$, which enters the inside of \gad{v} and would connect to an open end, which is neither $p_1, p_2$ nor $p_3$, clearly has to contain one of these nodes.
+\removedtext {Any curtain in \gad{v} forces $\ell$ to cross the curtain and enter the interior of \gad{v}.
+Since $\ell$ is a single curve (or in our case a closed loop), it cannot have any open ends.} \removedtext{ Therefore, the four open ends (blue nodes in Figure~\ref{fig:app:smallgadgetdual}) have to be connected to another open end.
+Looking at the dual graph of \gad{v} (green edges and nodes in Figure~\ref{fig:app:smallgadgetdual}), we can see that any path from $p_1$, which enters the interior of \gad{v} and would connect to an open end, which is neither $p_2, p_3$ nor $p_4$, clearly has to contain \newtext{at least} one of these nodes.
 Since every node in the cycle in $\A^d$ representing $\ell$ can only be adjacent to two edges in that cycle, any open endpoint of $\ell$ in \gad{v} can only be connected to another open endpoint in the same \gad{v}.
-Further note that for any two paths $P_1 = (p_1, \dots, p_3)$ and $P_2 = (p_2, \dots, p_4)$, which enter the inside of \gad{v}, we know that $P_1 \cap P_2 \not= \emptyset$, i.e., two such paths necessarily cross.

-Therefore there are only two valid options of connecting these endpoints, i.e., $p_1$ to $p_2$ and $p_3$ to $p_4$ (shown in Figure~\ref{fig:app:smallgadgetresolve}) or $p_1$ to $p_4$ and $p_2$ to $p_3$.
-These two options correspond to a non-intersecting Eulerian cycle connecting the $i$-th edge to its right or left neighboring edge at $v$.
-Note that the exact routing of $\ell$ can vary inside of \gad{v}.
+Further note that for any two paths $P_1 = (p_1, \dots, p_3)$ and $P_2 = (p_2, \dots, p_4)$, which enter the interior of \gad{v}, we know that $P_1 \cap P_2 \not= \emptyset$, i.e., two such paths necessarily cross.
+Now there are only two valid options of connecting these endpoints, i.e., $p_1$ to $p_2$ and $p_3$ to $p_4$ (shown in Figure~\ref{fig:app:smallgadgetresolve}) or $p_1$ to $p_4$ and $p_2$ to $p_3$.
+These correspond to a non-intersecting Eulerian cycle connecting the $i$-th edge to its right or left neighboring edge at $v$.}